Ruben1729/gloop_os/README.md

 - Commands to create files and directories.
 - Command to navigate directories.
 - Error printing on the shell.
+- Added the ability to use the std library.

 ## Getting Started